alexteza/work-at-olist/modeling.diagram.md

 # Diagram
 This modeling diagram works together the definitions by "Modeling Database III" from modelig.db.md file.
+This model was chosen because solve the challenge, is more clean, fast and easy to maintain.

 ## Start call:
 Define the start of call: